applause/applause/readme.md

 We welcome contributions.
 If you want to contribute, please:

-1. Have a look at our issue tracker for open, unassigned issues and pick one.
+1. Have a look at our [issue tracker](issues) issue tracker for open, unassigned issues and pick one.
 2. Clone a local working copy Applause and do your thing.
 3. Send us a pull request.